 These automated workflows enable you to set up rules for when certain product data should be published.
 For instance, you can specify when a certain product promotion goes live and determine how long it should run well ahead of time.
 As a result, your products are automatically published, and you can drastically speed up your time to market.

 Increasing sales for old stock

 To be truly agile in business, you need to have the right data at your fingertips.
 Ongoing analysis ensures your team can respond to unforeseen circumstances.
-By having access to detailed product information and customer insights, you can create online experiences that meet and exceed customer demands, no matter the occasion.
+Access to detailed product information and customer insights allows you to create online experiences that meet and exceed customer demands, no matter the occasion.

 Product Information Management (PIM) systems are becoming an increasingly important tool for eCommerce businesses.
 Powerful automation and in-depth insights into your products’ performance across sales channels enable you to level up your agile methodology.